Pug Lifespan

 The Pug has an average lifespan of 13-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Pugs often exceed average lifespan expectations.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+14-18 lbs at maturity, 13-15 yrs lifespan — the Pug does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 What makes the Pug distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Breed-Specific Health Profile: Research identifies brachycephalic syndrome, eye problems, obesity as conditions with higher prevalence in Pugs.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Pug's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Pug.

 Factors Affecting Longevity